Faust (1994 film): Cast

+Production

+The film is Švankmajer's second feature.
+It was shot in the Old Town of Prague.

 Reception

 Faust received positive reviews from critics.
 On review aggregator website Rotten Tomatoes, it has a 73% score based on 11 reviews, with an average rating of 6.80/10.

 Accolades

 The film was screened at the Un Certain Regard section of the 1994 Cannes Film Festival, and at the 4th Kecskemét Animation Film Festival where it won the Award of Adult Audience.
 It also won the Czech Critics Award for Best Animated Film, and three Czech Lions, while it was nominated for four more.
 At the 29th Karlovy Vary International Film Festival, it was nominated for the Crystal Globe and won the Special Jury Prize.